 Global state is managed by Redux.

-The most commonly dispatched Redux action types within the editor include ADD_NOTE
+The most commonly dispatched Redux action types within the editor include ADD_NOTE, CHANGE_EVENT_DURATION, and so on.

 As I developed Euphony I had to think about the most concise way to represent chords, keys, notes and other musical objects, as well as their interrelationships.